 Such services do not form a cost component or are used as inputs to make specific supplies.
 These services are procured for the overall running of the business.

-If you incur non-termination expense that is used to make both taxable and exempt supplies or for the overall running of the business, the input tax has to be apportioned based on the input tax recovery formula that is accorded to you.
+If you incur non-termination expense that is used to make both taxable and exempt supplies or for the overall running of the business, you must apportion the input tax based on the input tax recovery formula that is accorded to you.